SB233/stc3-dataset/index.md

 ###  Test (Work in Progress)

-TODO: the API for submit your predcition has not been available.
+TODO: the API for submitting your predcition has not been available.

 Once you have a built a model, you may submit it to get official scores on a hidden test set.
 To preserve the integrity of test results, we do not release the annotations of the test set to the public.
 Instead, we require you to submit your prediction file.
 Please put the estimated distributions and the corresponding IDs in a JSON dump file (please refer to [submission_example.json]((https://github.com/sakai-lab/stc3-dataset/blob/master/data/submission_example.json)).
 For example: